 HOW TO MAKE SNOWFLAKE OOBLECK!

 Snowflake-themed activities are perfect for young kids to explore the winter season!
-If you would like to learn more about real snowflakes, check out these fun YouTube videos al about snowflake science.
+To learn more about snowflakes, check out these YouTube videos about snowflake science.
 Or, if you want to learn how to draw snowflakes, check out this tutorial.

 - Kid Tweezers (optional)